 TOOL KIT: HEALING IN THE FACE OF CULTURAL TRAUMA

-This Tool Kit is for us—developed by and for people of African ancestry--to comfort and inspire us in these difficult times.
+This tool kit was developed by and for people of African ancestry, for our self-care, family-care, and community care.
+It is designed to comfort and inspire us in these difficult times.
 It provides resources to help us take care of ourselves and each other, and strengthen our sense of community for the journey ahead.